chrowepher/chat-thread-scraper/README.md

 ### Quick start

-1. Launch Chrome with the remote debugging port enabled (required for reading tab content):
+1. Ensure Chrome is running with the remote debugging port enabled (required for reading tab content).
+The CLI now checks the port automatically, launches Chrome with the right flags, and (if necessary) restarts Chrome to apply them unless you pass `--no-auto-chrome`.
+Prefer to handle it yourself?
+Run the helper via `npm run launch-chrome` (append `-- --port 9333` etc. to tweak flags) or launch Chrome manually:

 ```bash
 "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
 ```

+If no ChatGPT tabs are detected, the CLI auto-opens `https://chatgpt.com/` for you (disable with `--no-auto-open-chatgpt-tab`).
+By default it reuses whichever Chrome profile you last used locally, so your Google/ChatGPT account stays signed in without extra flags.
+Log in inside the Chrome window it opens only if your profile doesn’t already have ChatGPT authenticated, then load the threads you want merged.

 2. Install dependencies and build: